 How Gum Disease Affects Periodontal Disease & Cardiovascular Disease

-Inflammation is a symptom of gum disease, which is most noticeable by swollen and tender gums.
+Inflammation is a symptom of gum disease, which is most noticeable in swollen and tender gums.
 Inflammation leads to increased plaque and affects your cardiovascular system.
 Periodontitis, a type of gum disease, is infected pockets in the gums.
 The bacterium from the infected pockets is able to spread below the gum line, into the bloodstream, and to the heart.
 When the bacteria enter the bloodstream it can attach to the plaque residing in the heart vessels causing infection.
 Another type of gum disease is gingivitis, a common condition, with sore, swollen gums that bleed easily, if left untreated it can progress into periodontitis.

 How Periodontal & Cardiovascular Disease Affect Each Other